Islam in Peru: Recent history

 In 2007, there were unsubstantiated claims that Islamist militant sympathisers were helping arrange entrance to the United States through their country.

 The Latin American Muslim Unity (LAMU) organization, based in Fresno, California, United States, has drawn up a proposal for the first Islamic orphanage in Peru, although it has not yet materialized.

 In January 2011, Peru joined a number of other Latin American countries in announcing its recognition of the State of Palestine as a legitimate nation.
 This decade also marked a migration of Muslims from Bangladesh and other Asian countries to Peru as well.

+In 2016, Lebanese Shiite group Hezbollah announced the establishment of a local branch, based in Apurímac.